dfujiwara/dfujiwara.github.io/README.md

 ###  [PlanGrid / Autodesk](https://plangrid.com), San Francisco, CA
 __Engineering Manager__ (10/2018 - 12/2021)
   - Grew a brand new product engineering team to seven direct reports (backend, frontend, mobile)
-  - Set the engineering vision and standard for the team to empower engineers
+  - Set the engineering vision and standard for the team to empower engineers such as:
     - Engineering values
     - Project delivery process (meetings, documentation standards, and task management)
     - Hiring practices